-"Is my cat sick?"
-It's a question that all cat owners will probably ask at some point.
-It's vital for cat owners know how to determine if a cat is sick because prompt treatment will be less taxing on your cat's health, making for a quicker recovery and less expensive vet bills.
+It's vital that cat owners know how to determine if a cat is sick because prompt treatment will be less taxing on your cat's health, making for a quicker recovery and less expensive vet bills.
 Cats are naturally fastidious, so changes in habit, appearance, or routine are indicators of illness.
 For example, if your cat is lethargic and not eating, she likely isn't feeling well.

 Check if the cat's activity level has changed.
 If your cat is lethargic and not eating, this is usually an indication she a sick cat.
 This can result from illness, infection, disease, dehydration, internal bleeding, anemia, and poor appetite, among many other causes.
 Lethargy in a cat is a common symptom of illness.

-IS THE CAT EATING AND DRINKING?
-When a cat is sick, she will often eat and drink less.
-It's also not uncommon for a cat to stop eating and drinking completely when she's ill.
-This is cause for serious concern, as the cat can begin to suffer from hypoglycemia and dehydration within a matter of a few hours.
+Note any changes in appetite.
+When a cat is sick, he will often eat and drink less.
+It's also not uncommon for a cat to stop eating and drinking completely when he's ill.
+This is cause for serious concern, as the cat can begin to suffer from hypoglycemia and dehydration within a matter of hours.

-IS YOUR CAT VOMITING?
-OR DOES YOUR CAT HAVE DIARRHEA?
-Diarrhea and vomiting can be signs of a life-threatening problem like poisoning from a toxin or an illness like salmonella.
-Secondary problems like hypoglycemia and dehydration can cause seizures, collapse and even death, so it's important to get a cat to the veterinary clinic as soon as possible if she stops eating and drinking.
-A cat with bloody diarrhea or vomit should get immediate attention at a local 24-hour veterinary clinic.
 Outdoor cats in particular are prone to hunting down and eating rodents who have been poisoned with rat and mouse poisons like warfarin.
-The warfarin toxin that was ingested by the rodent is then absorbed by the cat's body, resulting in bloody diarrhea and bloody diarrhea, among other symptoms.
+The warfarin toxin that was ingested by the rodent is then absorbed by the cat's body, resulting in bloody diarrhea.
 There are other causes of blood in a cat's diarrhea or vomit, but this is a particularly deadly situation that's most commonly seen in cats.

-IS YOUR CAT COUGHING OR SNEEZING?
-Coughing and sneezing are common symptoms of illness in Cats.
-A cat with an upper respiratory infection will not recover on her own; a visit to the veterinarian will be required.
-And remember: cats and dogs don't get colds like humans do!
+Note any respiratory issues.
+Coughing and sneezing are common symptoms of illness in cats.
+A cat with an upper respiratory infection will not recover on her own; a visit to the veterinarian is needed.

-IS YOUR CAT NOT USING THE LITTER BOX?
+Take your cat to the vet if he suddenly starts having accidents.
 A cat who suddenly refuses to use the litter box may be sick.
 There are some cases where changes in the cat's home life can cause the cat to stop using the litter box, but this is a behavior that should always be investigated as a health problem.
-A cat with a urinary tract infection or crystalluria may refuse to use the litter box, therefore health-related causes for litter box problems should always be investigated.
+A cat with a urinary tract infection or crystalluria may refuse to use the litter box.
 Don't assume it's a behavior problem.